Alaska Army National Guard HH-60 hoists injured backcountry skier off Girdwood mountainside

 |0

-This work, Alaska Army National Guard HH-60 hoists injured backcountry skier off Girdwood mountainside [Image 2 of 2], by Dana Rosso, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Alaska Army National Guard HH-60 hoists injured backcountry skier off Girdwood mountainside, by Alan Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Alaska Army National Guard HH-60 hoists injured backcountry skier off Girdwood mountainside

 LEAVE A COMMENT